Buying the best dog bike trailer is a bizarre concept to some of my friends. But if you are a fur parent like me, you would understand its importance.

 - Take the canvas and flip it over.

-The Schwinn Rascal hits the right balance between durability and affordability at $101.
+The Schwinn Rascal hits the right balance between durability and affordability.
 But for something more robust, such as the Solvit HoundAbout, spending twice as much is a sound investment.

 Selecting the best dog bike trailer can be a cumbersome task, especially for those getting it for the first time.
 We hope we have been helpful with our product reviews and the key points we provided in our buying guide.